cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 In Iteration 5, I will be continuing developing and enhancing the features of my blockchain simulator after getting feedback from my external stakeholders.
 === Testing
 === Evaluation
-`Section 1: Participant Background
-What is your familiarity with blockchain concepts?
-☐ None
-☐ Basic (heard of blockchain/Bitcoin)
-☐ Intermediate (know about mining, blocks, transactions) ☐ Advanced (have coded or studied blockchain before)

-How comfortable are you with using web-based or desktop software simulations?
-☐ Not comfortable
-☐ Somewhat comfortable
-☐ Comfortable
-☐ Very comfortable

-Section 2: Usability
-3. How easy is it to navigate the simulator interface?
-☐ Very difficult
-☐ Difficult
-☐ Neutral
-☐ Easy
-☐ Very easy

-Section 3: Functionality and Features
-6. Which features do you find most useful?
-(Select all that apply) ☐ Adding transactions
-☐ Mining blocks
-☐ Viewing block details
-☐ Visualising blockchain structure
-☐ Simulating network propagation (BFS/DFS)
-☐ Checking chain validity

-Are there any features that are confusing or need improvement?
-Open ans

-How responsive is the simulator to your actions (e.g., adding blocks, expanding transactions)?
-☐ Very slow
-☐ Slow
-☐ Neutral
-☐ Fast
-☐ Very fast

-Section 4: Educational Value
-9. How much did you learn about blockchain by using the simulator?
-☐ Nothing
-☐ A little
-☐ Some
-☐ A lot
-☐ A great deal

-Would you recommend this simulator to other students to learn blockchain concepts?
-☐ Definitely not
-☐ Probably not
-☐ Neutral
-☐ Probably yes
-☐ Definitely yes

-Section 5: Additional Feedback
-11. What improvements would make the simulator more useful or enjoyable?
-Open ans

-Any other comments or suggestions?
-Open ans

-How clear are the visual representations of:
-Blocks and transactions
-☐ Very unclear ☐ Unclear ☐ Neutral ☐ Clear ☐ Very clear
-Blockchain structure (links between blocks)
-☐ Very unclear ☐ Unclear ☐ Neutral ☐ Clear ☐ Very clear
-Network propagation
-☐ Very unclear ☐ Unclear ☐ Neutral ☐ Clear ☐ Very clear
-Is the tutorial/help documentation clear enough to understand how to use the simulator?
-☐ Not at all
-☐ Slightly
-☐ Moderately
-☐ Mostly
-☐ Completely`
+// `Section 1: Participant Background
+// What is your familiarity with blockchain concepts?
+// ☐ None
+// ☐ Basic (heard of blockchain/Bitcoin)
+// ☐ Intermediate (know about mining, blocks, transactions)
+// ☐ Advanced (have coded or studied blockchain before)

+// How comfortable are you with using web-based or desktop software simulations?
+// ☐ Not comfortable
+// ☐ Somewhat comfortable
+// ☐ Comfortable
+// ☐ Very comfortable

+// Section 2: Usability
+// 3.
+How easy is it to navigate the simulator interface?
+// ☐ Very difficult
+// ☐ Difficult
+// ☐ Neutral
+// ☐ Easy
+// ☐ Very easy

+// Section 3: Functionality and Features
+// 6.
+Which features do you find most useful?
+(Select all that apply)
+// ☐ Adding transactions
+// ☐ Mining blocks
+// ☐ Viewing block details
+// ☐ Visualising blockchain structure
+// ☐ Simulating network propagation (BFS/DFS)
+// ☐ Checking chain validity

+// Are there any features that are confusing or need improvement?
+// Open ans

+// How responsive is the simulator to your actions (e.g., adding blocks, expanding transactions)?
+// ☐ Very slow
+// ☐ Slow
+// ☐ Neutral
+// ☐ Fast
+// ☐ Very fast

+// Section 4: Educational Value
+// 9.
+How much did you learn about blockchain by using the simulator?
+// ☐ Nothing
+// ☐ A little
+// ☐ Some
+// ☐ A lot
+// ☐ A great deal

+// Would you recommend this simulator to other students to learn blockchain concepts?
+// ☐ Definitely not
+// ☐ Probably not
+// ☐ Neutral
+// ☐ Probably yes
+// ☐ Definitely yes

+// Section 5: Additional Feedback
+// 11.
+What improvements would make the simulator more useful or enjoyable?
+// Open ans

+// Any other comments or suggestions?
+// Open ans

+// How clear are the visual representations of:
+// Blocks and transactions
+// ☐ Very unclear ☐ Unclear ☐ Neutral ☐ Clear ☐ Very clear
+// Blockchain structure (links between blocks)
+// ☐ Very unclear ☐ Unclear ☐ Neutral ☐ Clear ☐ Very clear
+// Network propagation
+// ☐ Very unclear ☐ Unclear ☐ Neutral ☐ Clear ☐ Very clear
+// Is the tutorial/help documentation clear enough to understand how to use the simulator?
+// ☐ Not at all
+// ☐ Slightly
+// ☐ Moderately
+// ☐ Mostly
+// ☐ Completely`
 == Test Data <test-data>
 == Data Validation
 = Evaluation <evaluation>
 // Data Validation

 == Decomposition <decomposition>
-TODO:Justify for decomposition
+// TODO:Justify for decomposition

+= Bibliography

-== Appendix
+= Appendix
 Here I will attach all the code files that I have written for my blockchain simulator project.
 They are sorted in alphabetical order for easy navigation.